ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 Performing a diff query of the TRL as specified in {{ssec-trl-diff-query}} is in fact a usage example of the Series Transfer Pattern defined in {{I-D.bormann-t2trg-stp}}.

-That is, a diff query enables the transfer of a series of TRL updates, with the Authorization Server specifying U <= N_MAX diff entries as the U most recent updates to the portion of the TRL pertaining to a requester, i.e., a registered device or an administrator.
+That is, a diff query enables the transfer of a series of TRL updates, with the Authorization Server specifying U <= MAX_N diff entries as the U most recent updates to the portion of the TRL pertaining to a requester, i.e., a registered device or an administrator.

 When responding to a diff query request from a requester (see {{ssec-trl-diff-query}}), 'diff_set' is a subset of the update collection associated with the requester, where each 'diff_entry' record is a series item from that update collection.
 Note that 'diff_set' specifies the whole current update collection when the value of U is equal to SIZE, i.e., the current number of series items in the update collection.

 The value N of the 'diff' query parameter in the GET request allows the requester and the Authorization Server to trade the amount of provided information with the latency of the information transfer.

-Since the update collection associated with each requester includes up to N_MAX series item, the Authorization Server deletes the oldest series item when a new one is generated and added to the end of the update collection, due to a new TRL update pertaining to that requester (see {{sec-trl-endpoint-supporting-diff-queries}}).
+Since the update collection associated with each requester includes up to MAX_N series item, the Authorization Server deletes the oldest series item when a new one is generated and added to the end of the update collection, due to a new TRL update pertaining to that requester (see {{sec-trl-endpoint-supporting-diff-queries}}).
 This addresses the question "When can the server decide to no longer retain older items?" raised in {{Section 3.2 of I-D.bormann-t2trg-stp}}.

 Furthermore, performing a diff query of the TRL together with the "Cursor" extension as specified in {{sec-using-cursor}} in fact relies on the "Cursor" pattern of the Series Transfer Pattern (see {{Section 3.3 of I-D.bormann-t2trg-stp}}).